LabyMod/labymod4-api-wiki/docs/pages/addon/features/commands.md

-# Create Commands

-coming soon, see nobob or the example addon if needed
+todo: write wiki, see nobob, voicechat or the example addon if needed